XTRABYTES/XCITE.OLD/xcite_version_history.md

 # XCITE version changelog
 All notable changes to this project will be documented in this file.

+## Version [1.0]

+- The XTRABYTES™ XCITE Mobile app is no longer in beta
+   - First official Mobile release
+- The XCITE Mobile app is avaliable for download in both Google and Apple store
+- Minor GUI fixes
+- Minor bug fixes

 ## Version [0.6.3 RC]

 - Transaction bug fix